Parenting a Medically Complex Child During a Pandemic

 It is not about thriving; some day’s parenthood is just about surviving.

+First, the following article contains information regarding parenting a medically complex child during a pandemic.
 There are so many mixed emotions as we continue through this COVID-19 pandemic.
 2020, the year of the infamous coronavirus pandemic.
-Half of the United States is bunkering down in preparation for the long haul, while the other half are making a mockery of the deadly virus with conspiracy theories.
+Half of the United States is bunkering down in preparation for the long haul, while the other half is making a mockery of the deadly virus with conspiracy theories.
 The pandemic is a first for every person, from every country in the world and it doesn’t look like it is going to be disappearing anytime soon.
 We’re all doing the best we can with what we know.
 When we know better, we will do better.
 There is no absolute certainty of what this world will be like once we return to “normal”.

 Social Distancing & Self Quarantine.